Museum of Italian Judaism and the Shoah

 The Museum of Italian Judaism and the Shoah (MEIS) (Museo Nazionale dell’Ebraismo Italiano e della Shoah) is a public history museum in Ferrara, Italy.
-It opened in 2017, and traces the history of the Jewish people in Italy starting from the Roman empire through the Holocaust of the 20th century.
+It opened in 2017, and traces the history of the Jewish people in Italy starting from the Roman Empire through the Holocaust of the 20th century.
 Chartered by the Italian government in 2003, MEIS contains over 200 artifacts and exhibits that proceed chronologically through the periods of Jewish history in Italy.
 The museum is continuing to expand through the year 2021.

 History

 MEIS was established by an act of the Italian Parliament passed unanimously in 2003, which originally planned for the museum to focus only on the Holocaust.
 A second act of parliament in 2006 expanded the scope of the museum to cover all of Italian Jewish history.
-These acts funded the museum through the Ministry of Cultural Heritage, which granted a total of 47 million euros (US$55.1 million) for the museum's construction, along with one million euros for annual upkeep.
+These acts funded the museum through the Ministry of Culture, which granted a total of 47 million euros (US$55.1 million) for the museum's construction, along with one million euros for annual upkeep.
 The museum also draws revenue from ticket sales and public fundraising efforts.

 Ferrara was chosen as the museum's location because Jews have continuously lived since as early as the year 1227.
 During the Renaissance era, the city sustained a vibrant period of Jewish life under the rule of the House of Este, whose rulers encouraged Jewish settlement, and declined to confine Jews to a ghetto even as other Italian cities were doing so.
 Once the city was under papal rule, a Jewish ghetto was established in 1627.

 The museum was inaugurated on December 13, 2017, in a ceremony attended by Italian president Sergio Mattarella.
 It opened with one permanent exhibition in two buildings.
 Construction continues, and four additional buildings will open by 2021.
 As of July 2018, MEIS had been visited by 15,000 people.

 On October 28, 2019, the museum signed an agreement with the Colosseum in Rome to work together on educational programs about the role of Jews in the construction of the ancient amphitheater.

 MEIS has caused an increase in other Jewish cultural activities in Ferrara, including a Jewish book festival, a Jewish choir festival, guided tours through the Ferrara ghetto, and the building of a path between the museum and the city's medieval synagogue.